 Using Plandek’s end-to-end analytics to improve delivery traceability

-Traceability (sometimes spelled ‘traceability’) is an increasingly discussed concept in agile software delivery.
+Traceability (sometimes spelt ‘traceability’) is an increasingly discussed concept in agile software delivery.
 The core principles of Agile and DevOps recognise the need for a smooth and regular flow of work through the end-to-end delivery process (or DevOps value stream), resulting in the early and continuous delivery of value to the customer.
 Hence traceability for teams and functions across the process is a key consideration.

-Traceability becomes particularly important in security dependent and regulated industries where an ‘audit trail’ is a key obligation.
+Traceability becomes particularly important in security-dependent and regulated industries where an ‘audit trail’ is a key obligation.

 Plandek is a BI and analytics tool that provides end-to-end metrics across the delivery process.
 Its deep-dive analytics capability is designed to provide improved traceability down to the ticket level – not only for product validation reasons but also to help delivery teams deliver software more effectively.